youcisla/Sentinel/README.md

 Every organization pays an "Invisible Tax" in two ways:

 1. **Redundant Failure:** Spending budget/time on a path a senior member already knows is a dead end, simply because they weren't in the room during the planning phase.
-2. **Asset Depreciation:** When an expert leaves, their 10–20 years of "intuition"—the ability to spot red flags before they happen—walks out the door with them.
+2. **Asset Depreciation:** When an expert leaves, their 10–20 years of "intuition",the ability to spot red flags before they happen,walks out the door with them.

 ---